cilium/cilium/Documentation/cmdref/clustermesh-apiserver_etcdinit.md

 ## clustermesh-apiserver etcdinit

-Initialise an etcd data directory for use by the etcd sidecar of clustermesh-apiserver
+Initialize an etcd data directory for use by the etcd sidecar of clustermesh-apiserver

 ```
 clustermesh-apiserver etcdinit [flags]